martintajur/node-mysql-activerecord/README.md

 -------------

 ### DISTINCT
+#### .distinct()

 This SQL command is used to prevent duplicate rows from being returned in the resultset at the database level.
+It should only be used when querying data (execution methods: `.get()` & `.get_where()`) (not inserting, updating or removing).
+If it's provided to another execution method, it will simply be ignored.

 ***This method takes no parameters***

-#### .distinct()

-This should only be used when querying data (execution method: get()/get_where()) (not inserting, updating or removing).
-If it's provided to another execution method, it will simply be ignored.

 **Example**